tak019/cse15l-lab-reports/lab5/lab5.md

+Part 1
 # Edstem

-## Can't vim into ListExamples
+## Can't get testers to work

 ![Image](download.png)Tam Kim
 ---
-Hello, I am currently trying to use vim on ListExamples.java, however every time I try to vim, it produces a blank document with no code on it.
+Hello, I am currently trying to use `bash` to test `ListExamples.java`, however every time I try to vim, it produces a blank document with no code on it.
 ![Image](error.PNG)
 ![Image](error.PNG)
 ---
+1 Answer
 ![Image](download.png) TA

 Hi Tam,